daKmoR/testing-workflow-for-web-components/README.md

 ### How does shadowDom.to.equal() work?

-It actually does a lot of work
 1. It gets the innerHTML of the shadowRoot
-2. Parses it (actually, we let the browser do it - no library needed)
+2. Parses it (actually, the browser parses it - no library needed)
 3. Normalizes it (potentially every tag/property on its own line)
 4. It does 2 + 3 for the expected html string
-5. Pass both normalizes dom string on to the default chai compare
+5. Pass both normalized dom strings on to the default chai compare
-6. It will show/group differences in a nice way
+6. Show and group differences in a clear manner

-If you wanna know more please check out [semantic-dom-diff](https://open-wc.org/testing/semantic-dom-diff.html).
+If you want know more, please check out the documentation at: [semantic-dom-diff](https://open-wc.org/testing/semantic-dom-diff.html).

-### Test the lightDom
+### Testing the lightDom

 We can do exactly the same thing with the light dom.
-E.g. the dom which will be provided by our user or we render as well.
+(The dom which will be provided by our user or our defaults).

 ```js
 it('has 1 input and 1 label in light-dom', async () => {